pandacloud1/python/advanced/01_functions.md

 - Once values of variables & return are passed, function no longer stores the values
 - That is the reason you need to call function & not the variable inside it
 - Hence, variables inside function are called 'local variables'
+- Variables outside the function are called 'global variables', they can be accessed from everywhere

 ### Sum function
 ```py